 50mm landscape photography: final words

 All lenses and focal lengths have advantages and disadvantages, and the case can certainly be made for using wider glass.
-But the 50mm prime lens is a great option for landscape photography, especially if you’re a beginner; it will make you think differently about your photos, it will free you from the constraints of a heavy setup, and it will easily provide you with clear, sharp images.
+But the 50mm prime lens is a great option for landscape photography, especially if you’re a beginner; it will make you think differently about your photos, it will free you from the constraints of a heavy setup, and it will provide you with clear, sharp images.

-So if you don’t own one already, go ahead and buy a Nifty Fifty!
+So if you don’t own one already, go ahead and buy a Nifty Fifty.
+And once it’s arrived, mount it to your camera, head out, and enjoy some landscape shooting!

 Now over to you:

-Which of these reasons to use a 50mm lens for landscape photography did you find most compelling?
-Do you think you’ll purchase one?
+Do you use a 50mm lens for landscape photography?
+Why or why not?
 Share your thoughts in the comments below!

 Table of contents